ThejaswiVeerla/PerformanceTestTFL/README.md

 For TFL01_PlanMyJourney with current time:

-	> Parameterized the "FromStation" and "ToStation" fields with test data using a CSV file called "StationNames.csv" (the CSV file location can be changed under "TFL_01_Planmyjourney_CurrentTime").
+	> Parameterized the "FromStation" and "ToStation" fields with test data using a CSV file called "StationNames.csv" (change CSV file location under "TFL_01_PlanMyJourney_CurrentTime" to execute locally).
 	> Added error handling for all transactions.
 	> Added response assertions to ensure the correctness of the responses.